MirkMart/Lab_CompGeno/2024/04_GenomeAnnotation/README.md

 busco -i Aste.ragtag_scaffolds.chr.fa -c 36 -l ../../../dbs/arthropoda_odb10 --augustus --long -m genome --out Aste_BuscoTraining --augustus_parameters='--progress=true'
 ```

 Since also this process is quite computanionally intensive and the trained models must be present in a specific path were Augustus will search for them, I have already trained for you augusutus.
-The name of the models is **Aste**
+The name of the models is **Aste** (just use Aste when it will be required).

-## 2.3 MAKER rnd 2
+## 2.3 MAKER rnd 2 (~12h with 40 CPUs)

 Now you must change the maker config file specifing :

-1. The path of repeats and proteins alignment files.
+1. The path of repeats and proteins alignment files (protein_gff and rm_gff).
 2. The path of the SNAP models.
 3. The name of the Augusutus models.
-4. Deactive `protein2genome` and `est2genome`.
+4. Deactive `protein2genome` and `est2genome` (only if you are changing the previous control file).
+5. In the case you want to perform a third round, remeber to change also pred_stats from 0 to 1.

 Finally, run again MAKER and collect the gff and protein/transcript files.